mjneary10/shaunagra-test/content/cards/baby/new-baby-boy-girl-washing-line-card.md

 description = "This is one of our cutest baby boy or girl washing line cards, with striking colors and cute birds."
 +++

+This is one of our cutest baby boy or girl washing line cards, with striking colors and cute birds.